aroman/elementary-on-a-mac/README.md

 ![no-fde](img/no-fde.png)

 0. Back up all of your files.
 0. No really, make sure you have a working backup.
 This procedure has been tested multiple times, but it's still possible things will go wrong and you could lose data.
+Time Machine is very good for this on the OS X side.
 1. Download rEFInd (http://www.rodsbooks.com/refind/getting.html)
 2. Install rEFInd to the ESP partition (`install.sh --esp`)
 3. Mount your ESP partition (`mkdir /Volumes/ESP && sudo mount -t msdos /dev/disk0s1 /Volumes/ESP/`)